david-istvan/ethereum-cloning-tse-replication-package/README.md

 ### Reproduction of the prepared data (`/01_data/prepared`)

-Follow the step below to reproduce the prepared data from the cleaned data (`/01_data/clonedata/duplicates`).
+Follow the steps below to reproduce the prepared data in `/01_data/prepared`.

 1. Run `python 03_mergeMetadata.py` in the `/02_prepare` folder.
 2. Run `python 04_prepareAnalysisData.py` in the `/02_prepare` folder.